Cats and dogs can get fleas in the winter, so it's a good idea to continue flea treatment all year long.

 Years ago, controlling fleas was challenging and eliminating fleas was almost impossible.
 North Carolina even had a law that motels and hotels could not allow pets inside because of fleas.
 Some flea control products (dips, sprays, foggers, powders, yard sprays) were toxic to pets and people, and were also time consuming and expensive.
 Fleas caused severe discomfort for many pets: allergic reactions, hot spots and other bacterial skin infections.
 Some owners gave up owning pets because of fleas.

-Approximately 14 years ago, new, more effective and safer products became available and one of the big lessons learned was that guessing when flea season starts and stops each year caused even the new products to fail.
+As new, more effective and safer products became available and one of the big lessons learned was that guessing when flea season starts and stops each year caused even the new products to fail.
 Year-round treatment dramatically heightened the success of these products.

 Do I continue to treat my pet for fleas year round?
 In North Carolina, the answer is “yes!”
 During the winter months, your pets are less likely to become infested with fleas, but it does happen.
 Since fleas can enter your home and infect your pet in so many ways - through cracks, screen doors, even by riding on your clothes – it’s vital that you and your pet are protected.
 Using a monthly flea control product dramatically reduces the probability of full-on flea infestations and prevents secondary bacterial infections due to itching.
 It will also help prevent parasites caused by fleas, such as tapeworms.